 Kwame Nkrumah University of Science & Technology (KNUST) was founded by Kwame Nkrumah, and established in 1952.
 Since it started off as a University in Ghana, KNUST has been on record as a first-class university in Ghana.
 It is a globally recognized university for being the premier centre of excellence in Africa for teachings, research, and entrepreneurship training in science and technology which are targeted at the development of Ghana and Africa.

 1. The University of Ghana

-It is no surprise that University of Ghana is among the best universities in Ghana.
+It is no surprise that the University of Ghana is among the best in Africa.
 Through its graduate school of nuclear and allied sciences at the Ghana Atomic Energy Commission, it offers academic programmes in nuclear sciences and is one of the very few to do so in Africa.